 The U.S. Department of Energy (DOE) Pacific Northwest Site Office (PNSO) proposes to site, construct, modify, and operate small-scale support buildings and structures.

 Location of Action:

-The proposed action would largely occur on the Pacific Northwest National Laboratory (PNNL) campus in Richland, Washington and the Marine Sciences Laboratory (MSL) near Sequim, Washington, and occasionally at other locations in the United States.
+The proposed action would largely occur on the Pacific Northwest National Laboratory (PNNL) campuses in Richland and Sequim, Washington, and occasionally at other locations in the United States.

 Description of the Proposed Action: